conversejs/converse.js/docs/source/configuration.rst

 longer exist.
 Instead the standard ``converse.js`` build is used, together with the appropriate ``view_mode`` value.

+Since verseion 4.0.0, there is now also only one CSS file to be used for all the different view modes, ``converse.css``.

 The ``converse-muc-embedded.js`` build is still kept, because it's smaller than ``converse.js`` due to unused code being removed.
 It doesn't however contain any new code, so the full ``converse.js`` build could be used instead, as long